 #13: Wire Mesh Pet Gate Built Into Staircase Landing

 You know that moment when your golden is just standing there, tail wagging, staring you down through the baby gate you zip-tied to the banister?
-Yeah.
-We’ve all been there.
+Yeah, me too.

-To recreate this, you need a custom-sized white-painted wood frame with diamond-pattern wire mesh panels secured by screws at each corner.
-The frame mounts directly into the wall studs on both sides — no pressure-mount wobble, no zip ties, no embarrassment.
-Pair it with terracotta tile flooring below and natural wood stair treads above to get that exact earthy, collected look.
+To recreate, I suggest a custom-sized white-painted wood frame with the wire mesh panels screwed into each corner of the frame.
+It mounts directly into the wall studs on both sides so it does not wobble, even when the birds are taking off or flapping around.
+I paired it with some terracotta tile flooring and natural wood stair treads to get that same earthy, collected look.

 📸 Photo credit: Instagram @_rockpaperhammer